top of page

 Intersectionality

-Furthermore, neurodivergent people are more likely to be members of the LGBTQIA+ community.
+Furthermore, neurodivergent people are more likely to also be members of the LGBTQIA+ community.
 Indeed, autistic people and ADHDers are up to 7 times more likely to identify as transgender or gender non-binary compared to neurotypical people.
 Members of the LGBTQIA+ community are also more likely to be affected by eating disorders.

 Neurodiversity-Affirming care